 Vanassa has also received a Master’s of Arts in Urban Education, with an emphasis in Guidance and Counseling, from Norfolk State University.
 She has extensive experience counseling individuals in employment, educational and career planning, and in job seeking skills and professional development.
 Her background also includes experience as a trainer, facilitator, and instructor of adult education and training programs.

-Vanassa serves on the board of the Louisiana Civil Justice Center.
-She is the law school’s representative with the Louisiana State Bar Association’s Job Fairs, the Sunbelt Job Recruitment Program, and the Equal Justice Works Career Fair.
-Vanassa is a member of the Federal Bar Association (FBA), the Association of Women Attorneys, the Louisiana Association of Black Women Attorneys, the New Orleans Legal Recruiting Association, and the Association for Legal Career Professionals (NALP).
+Vanassa formerly served on the board of the Louisiana Civil Justice Center.
+She is the law school’s representative with the Sunbelt Diversity Recruitment Program and the Equal Justice Works Career Fair.
+Vanassa is a member of the Federal Bar Association (FBA), the Association of Women Attorneys, the Louisiana Association of Black Women Attorneys, the New Orleans Legal Recruiting Association, and the National Association for Law Placement (NALP).
 Through NALP, Vanassa serves on various NALP sections, committees and workgroups, to include: federal and state government opportunities, law student professional development, nontraditional legal careers, and public service.
-She also serves with the FBA federal career services division.
-Vanassa is also a liaison with a pro bono assistance project for military veterans and the Orleans Parish Civil District Court’s Self-Help Resource Center for Self-represented Litigants.
+She also a member of the FBA federal career services division and the FBA veterans and military law section.
+She is also a member of the FBI New Orleans Citizens Academy Alumni Association.

 J.D., University of Maryland; M.A., Norfolk State University